 “Lentils are not only a good sources of iron, protein and B-vitamins, they are also very cost efficient.
 Per gram of protein lentils cost only 1.6 cents per gram, compared to meat at 4.5 cents per gram”

 Lentils and other members of the legume family are one of the best sources of iron on a plant-based diet.
-Once cup of cooked lentils can have up to 6mg of iron; most adult women require up to 18mg of iron per day, while adult men require 8mg.
-The type of iron coming from plant sources (legumes, nuts, green leafy vegetables, grains) is called non-haem iron, and is not as well absorbed by the body as iron coming from animal sources (haem iron).
+One cup of cooked lentils can have up to 6mg of iron; most adult women require up to 18mg of iron per day, while adult men require 8mg.
+The type of iron coming from plant sources (legumes, nuts, green leafy vegetables, grains) is called non-haem iron and is not as well absorbed by the body as iron coming from animal sources (haem iron).
 Vitamin C helps to absorb the iron from non-haem sources more efficiently, so adding some fresh lemon juice to a lentil soup (heat degrades Vitamin C) is a great way to ensure maximum iron absorption is happening.

-If you have checked out some of my other recipes you probably know I’m big fan of lentil soups.
+If you have checked out some of my other recipes you probably know I’m a big fan of lentil soups.
 Some of my other favourites include Delicious Curried Squash and Lentil Soup, Mixed Lentil and Bean Winter Warming Soup and Vegetarian Greek Lentil Soup with Lemon and Feta.
 Red lentils tend to be my go-to for soups because they break apart nicely, creating a thicker soup consistency.
 They are great if you are attempting to introduce lentils into skeptical family members diets.

 Easy Curry Lentil Soup with Kale